-The IPET study used a combination of measured data and model-simulated data to characterize the time varying water level conditions.
-Measured data fell into two categories, high water mark measurements that capture peak water levels (with some uncertainty) and hydrographs which capture the water level as a function of time, with more certainty.
-An extensive post-storm effort was undertaken to identify and survey high water marks following passage of the storm.
-While certain high water marks capture the peak water levels well, they contain no information about the temporal variation of water level.
-High water marks also have their own inherent issues of quality, uncertainty whether they in fact do reflect a peak condition, and whether or not water surface motions due to short wind waves or other factors are reflected in a high water mark.
+The Interagency Performance Evaluation Task Force (IPET) study used a combination of measured data and model-simulated data to characterize the time varying water level conditions.
+Measured data fell into two categories: HWM measurements which capture peak water levels (with some uncertainty); and hydrographs, which capture the water level as a function of time (with more certainty).
+An extensive post-storm effort was undertaken to identify and survey HWMs following passage of the storm.
+While certain HWMs capture the peak water levels well, they contain no information about the temporal variation of water level.
+HWMs also have their own inherent issues of quality, uncertainty whether they in fact do reflect a peak condition, and whether or not water surface motions due to short wind waves or other factors are reflected in a HWM.

 Measured hydrographs are the most reliable source of data for capturing both the temporal variation and the maximum water level, and they were used to define conditions wherever possible.
 Water level fluctuations were measured with instrumentation during the build-up stage of the storm at a number of sites throughout the study region; however, few instruments operated throughout the storm.
 Most of them failed prior to the peak.
-Consequently, there is little measured data that captures peak conditions.
+Consequently, there are little measured data that capture peak conditions.
 In a few cases, photographs and other visual observations were utilized to provide information about the temporal variation of water level to supplement the recorded hydrographs.
 These constructed hydrographs proved to be extremely valuable for characterizing conditions along the south shore of Lake Pontchartrain.

-High Water Mark Acquisition and Analysis
+High-Water Mark Acquisition and Analysis

 The passage of hurricanes often results in short-period wind waves on top of the much longer-period storm surge that creates significant entrainment of various types of debris including vegetation, seeds, dirt, man-made trash, and dislodged building material.
 Depending on local conditions, the entrained debris will deposit on or adhere to some surfaces once the peak water level has been reached and water levels begin to fall.
-The deposited debris leaves what is referred to as a high water mark (HWM) and the mark is used to quantify the magnitude of peak water level.
-The highest quality marks for estimating storm "still" water levels are those that have little or no wave effect (i.e., no influence of wave crests or wave run-up).
-Some HWMs are collected where significant wave effects are present but that effect is noted.
-In this analysis, the focus was on use of HWMs as indicators of storm water level, without the effects of water level fluctuations due to wave crest or wave run-up effects.
-Some of the marks do provide useful information on the extent of wave run-up.
+The deposited debris leaves what is referred to as a HWM and the mark is used to quantify the magnitude of peak water level.
+The highest quality marks for estimating storm still-water levels are those that have little or no wave effect (i.e., no influence of wave crests or wave runup).
+Some HWMs are collected where significant wave effects are present, but that effect is noted.
+In this analysis, the focus was on use of HWMs as indicators of storm water level, without the effects of water level fluctuations due to wave crest or wave runup effects.
+Some of the marks do provide useful information on the extent of wave runup.

-Acquisition of HWMs following Katrina was performed by three Federal agencies, United States Geological Survey (USGS), United States Army Corps of Engineers (USACE), and Federal Emergency Management Agency (FEMA) (or a FEMA contractor), and the State of Louisiana through the Louisiana State University (LSU).
+Acquisition of HWMs following Katrina was performed by three federal agencies, United States Geological Survey (USGS), U.S. Army Corps of Engineers (USACE), and Federal Emergency Management Agency (FEMA) (or a FEMA contractor), and the State of Louisiana through the Louisiana State University (LSU).
 All four entities shared the data.
 Marks identified by USACE, FEMA, and LSU were also recovered by each respective agency.
 Most of the marks identified by USGS were recovered by FEMA (or a FEMA contractor).
 A selected subset of approximately 50 marks identified by USGS was also recovered by USGS field crews to confirm elevations provided by FEMA contractors.